NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Damages adjusted:
     - Sak: 14,10,10,10 > 7,10,10,19
     - Uko: 20,10,10,10 > 9,10,10,23
-- RA
-  - Has less lift
-  - 3 more frames duration
-  - Lifts on block
-- RA(A)
-  - Does spinning knockdown
-  - Less lift
-  - Ends sooner
-  - Transitions later
 - JA
   - Landing hitbox added that will only hit if the aerial final hit does not
   - If blocking the landing hitbox it does not lift on block